-Swimmers brave chilly waters in Renton Polar Bear plunge
+Swimmers brave chilly waters in Renton Polar Bear Plunge

-Local News Swimmers brave chilly waters in Renton Polar Bear plunge Originally published January 1, 2019 at 5:29 pmUpdated January 1, 2019 at 5:29 pm Swimmers brave chilly waters in Renton Polar Bear plungeBack to story Restart gallery More Photo Galleries An afternoon toast to the new year Seattle’s Space Needle prepped for New Year’s fireworks show MOHAI puts Husky helmet car on display Share story By Rebekah WelchSeattle Times staff photographer More Photo Galleries An afternoon toast to the new year Seattle’s Space Needle prepped for New Year’s fireworks show MOHAI puts Husky helmet car on display Rebekah Welch: rwelch@seattletimes.com.
+Local News Swimmers brave chilly waters in Renton Polar Bear Plunge Originally published January 1, 2019 at 5:29 pmUpdated January 1, 2019 at 6:05 pm Swimmers brave chilly waters in Renton Polar Bear PlungeBack to story Restart gallery More Photo Galleries An afternoon toast to the new year Seattle’s Space Needle prepped for New Year’s fireworks show MOHAI puts Husky helmet car on display Share story By Rebekah WelchSeattle Times staff photographer More Photo Galleries An afternoon toast to the new year Seattle’s Space Needle prepped for New Year’s fireworks show MOHAI puts Husky helmet car on display Rebekah Welch: rwelch@seattletimes.com.
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.